Calchan/debian-install-scripts/README.md

 integrated graphics?

 None of this is rocket science.
 Just a collection of settings and tricks, with a goal of simplicity and reproducibility.
-Some fixes also, like for example for GameMode.
-I don't know how people use it but some of it is broken out of the box.
-There are some convenience scripts too, read about them below.
+Some fixes also, like for example with GameMode.
+I don't know how people use it but some of it, the most important in my opinion, is broken out of the box.
+There are some convenience scripts too, read all about them below.

 Finally, these scripts work well but they don't look as nice or clean as I would want it.
 They grew organically over the years and it shows.
 Patches welcome.